 Hypersensitivity to other azole antifungal agents.
-Concomitant sirolimus, ergots, or HMG-CoA reductase inhibitors (eg, atorvastatin, lovastatin, simvastatin).
+Concomitant sirolimus, ergot alkaloids, or HMG-CoA reductase inhibitors (eg, atorvastatin, lovastatin, simvastatin).
 Drugs that cause QT prolongation and are metabolized by CYP3A4 (eg, quinidine, pimozide).

+Tabs and oral susp are not interchangeable.
 Correct potassium, calcium, magnesium levels before starting.
-Monitor liver function tests before starting and during therapy.
 Proarrhythmic conditions.
-Patients who cannot eat a full meal or nutritional supplement or those with severe renal impairment, severe diarrhea, or vomiting: monitor for breakthrough fungal infections.
+Evaluate and monitor liver function tests before and during therapy; consider discontinuing if liver disease occurs.
+Patients who cannot eat a full meal or tolerate an oral nutritional supplement or those with severe renal impairment, severe diarrhea, or vomiting: monitor for breakthrough fungal infections.
 Pregnancy (Cat.C).
 Nursing mothers: not recommended.

-Fever, headache, rigors, GI upset, anorexia, abdominal pain, constipation, fatigue, hypokalemia, coughing, hypertension, lab abnormalities (eg, anemia, neutropenia, thrombocytopenia, bilirubinemia, increased liver enzymes), rash; arrhythmias, QT prolongation.
+Fever, diarrhea, nausea, vomiting, headache, rigors, fatigue, anorexia, hypertension, abdominal pain, constipation, hypokalemia, cough, rash; lab abnormalities (eg, anemia, neutropenia, thrombocytopenia, bilirubinemia, increased liver enzymes), arrhythmias, QT prolongation.

 Fecal (major), renal.